10 Ways to Get the Most Out of Remote Working

 When you’re working in a team it is necessary to communicate with colleagues.
 However, digital chatting can be a distraction, and, as mentioned above, do not disturb signals should be observed.

-There will be times however, when member of a remote team needs information quickly in order to make progress with their task.
+There will be times, however, when a member of a remote team needs information quickly in order to make progress with their task.
 There will also be times when messages are time sensitive or important updates need announcing.

 Creating a communication protocol that includes polite approaches to co-workers should be established.
 Nudging somebody with a brief message saying, “have you got a sec for a quick chat/call” indicates you are contacting for business purposes, not chit-chat.